JVng36/Dailies_Reminder_Mobile_App/README.md

 3. Run and install on Phone<br>
    You will need a file manager to locate and open the file<br>
 4. You may get a prompt saying "Unsafe app blocked".
 Click "Install anyway"<br>
 5. Make sure you enable notifications and permissions for the app under "App Info" before you try to use the application.

+Refer to the Documentation PDF file "Dailies App by Jay Vang CPSC 491.pdf" for more information about the application.